EyeWise Vision Clinic

 Regardless of the type of cataract surgery you and your cataract specialists decide on, the overall process follows a similar pattern:

-• Before the surgery, the eye specialist will conduct a thorough eye examination to assess the eye’s health and determine the appropriate surgical approach.
+• Before the surgery, your eye specialist will conduct a thorough eye examination to assess the eye’s health and determine the appropriate surgical approach.
 You may also discuss options for intraocular lens implants, which can address issues like nearsightedness, farsightedness, or astigmatism.

 • Local anaesthesia is administered to numb the eye, ensuring patients are comfortable and pain-free during the procedure.
 They’ll be awake but relaxed throughout the surgery.